zirconiumnmlee/fullstack-course4/README.md

 ## Frequently Asked Questions
 Please check our FAQ to see if a question you want to ask on the forums has been answered already.
-Here is the link to the FAQ:

 [Frequently Asked Questions](FAQ.md)